Choose a category below:

 It depends on the office you are seeking.
 Check the Offices Open section of the Candidate Guide, which can be found on the Election Schedule page.

 It is an optional way to let the voters know about you.
-You can write a 200-word statement that is printed in our Voter Guide.
 For details about the format and costs check the Candidate Nomination Papers section of the Candidate Guide on the Election Schedule page.

 Yes there are rules.
-Whether flyers, yard signs, or internet ads, make sure you are aware of all campaign finance rules.
-Visit the Fair Political Practices Commission’s (FPPC) website for rules. and campaign finance information.
+Whether flyers, yard signs, or internet ads, candidates are responsible to know and adhere to all campaign finance rules.
+Visit the Fair Political Practices Commission’s (FPPC) website for rules and campaign finance information.

 Yes, there are special rules and fillings for state and judicial candidates.
 This information is in FPPC Manual 1 on the FPPC website.